Getting Started

 2. Use the plural form of the model "snake naming" as the table name;

-For example, the model name is UserOrder, the table name is user_orders.
+For example, the model name is UserOrder, and the table name is user_orders.

 Create Model